qza7849467chensh5/reflective-bind/README.md

 ### Plugin options

-#### propRegex (_default: transform all props_)
+#### propRegex (_default: .\*_)

 When specified, only transform props whose name matches the regular expression.
-The intended use case is to avoid transforming render callbacks, as this can lead to stale render bugs.
+The recommended use case is to avoid transforming render callbacks, as this can lead to stale render bugs if the callback function is not pure.

 For example, if all of your non-render callbacks are prefixed with `on`, such as `onClick`, consider using `"propRegex": "^on[A-Z].*$"`.